 And it’s going to be fun when Italy is fined by the European Commission for not abolishing the minimum cigarette price, in spite of the suit won by Yesmoke.
 And as usual, “Italy” will use the tax money of the Italian people to pay this fine.

-Fines like this should have a deterrent effect on particular behaviour, but in this case, unfortunately, it will probably be less useful than a fine for no parking issued to an undisciplined driver.
+Fines like this should have a deterrent effect on particular behavior, but in this case, unfortunately, it will probably be less useful than a fine for no parking issued to an undisciplined driver.

 Isn’t all this grotesque?
 Who are those obtuse people who have led the system of the corrupt into this blind alleyway?